1943: The Battle of Midway: Kai

 Developed and released alongside the Family Computer version, 1943 Kai: Midway Kaisen (1943改 ミッドウェイ海戦) is an arcade game, an "alternate" version of the original 1943, released in 1987 in Japan.

 In 1991, this version was converted to the PC Engine as simply 1943 Kai, again exclusively in Japan; this version contains many additional levels and original music.

 Although the arcade release was exclusive to Japan, the arcade version itself was included in the 1998 Capcom Generations for the Sega Saturn and the PlayStation and in the 2005 Capcom Classics Collection for PlayStation 2 and Xbox.

 Reception

-In Japan, Game Machine listed 1943: Midway Kaisen in their July 15, 1987 issue as being the most-popular arcade game at the time.
+In Japan, Game Machine listed 1943: Midway Kaisen as the most popular arcade game of July 1987.
 It went on to become Japan's second highest-grossing table arcade game of 1987, and tenth highest-grossing arcade conversion kit of 1988.
-Game Machine also listed 1943 Kai: Midway Kaisen in their August 1, 1988 issue as being the sixteenth most-popular arcade game at the time.
+Game Machine also listed 1943 Kai: Midway Kaisen as the sixteenth most popular arcade game of July 1988.

+Yoshiki Okamoto, the producer of the game, stated on his YouTube channel that the game faced protests from the Japanese right wing.
+According to him, protesters criticized the game's content – where players control American aircraft to attack and destroy Imperial Japanese Navy warships – as an insult to the souls of fallen soldiers enshrined at Yasukuni Shrine.
+Okamoto acknowledged the criticism resonated deeply, that one could question why Japanese developers would deliberately make a game about defeating the Japanese military, and that he had been too young to consider that perspective at the time.
+He explained the setting was chosen to make the game more appealing by putting the player on the side of the war's winners, and that the content was fantastical – diverging from historical accuracy with elements like mixed Army/Navy aircraft and the battleship Yamato appearing at the Battle of Midway, where it was not actually present.
+In the NES version, the names of the warships and battlefields were replaced with fictional ones.